Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 }
 ```

-Since ticks can be positive and negative, we nee to render them properly (with or without the minus sign):
+Since ticks can be positive and negative, we need to render them properly (with or without the minus sign):
 ```solidity
 function tickToText(int24 tick)
     internal